Guide to starting school or moving up to junior school

 For your child to be considered in a later allocation round, their name must be on the waiting list for the school(s) you are interested in.

-After each allocation round, we will contact you if we can offer a new school to your child.
+After each allocation round, we will only contact you if we can offer a new school to your child.
 You will need to either accept or decline the offer by a given deadline.

 If you live outside Buckinghamshire and your child is on the waiting list for a Buckinghamshire school, we will tell your Local Authority if we can offer a place in a later allocation round.